-There is no court decision that defines concurrent delay, and industry associations are also generally unaccommodating.
-The Associates for the Advancement of Cost Engineering International's Recommended Practice No. 10S-90 Cost Engineering Terminology [4] lists five separate (albeit similar) definitions for concurrent delay:
+There is no one court decision that defines concurrent delay, and industry associations are also generally unaccommodating.
+The Association for the Advancement of Cost Engineering International's Recommended Practice No. 10S-90 Cost Engineering Terminology lists five separate (though similar) definitions for concurrent delay as follows:

-- (1) Two or more delays that take place or overlap during the same period, either of which occurring alone would have affected the ultimate completion date.
-In practice, it can be difficult to apportion damages when the concurrent delays are due to the owner and contractor respectively. - (2) Concurrent delays occur when there are two or more independent causes of delay during the same time period.
-The "same" time period from which concurrency is measured, however, is not always literally within the exact period of time.
+- Two or more delays that take place or overlap during the same period, either of which occurring alone would have affected the ultimate completion date.
+In practice, it can be difficult to apportion damages when the concurrent delays are due to the owner and contractor respectively. - Concurrent delays occur when there are two or more independent causes of delay during the same time period.
+The 'same' time period from which concurrency is measured, however, is not always literally within the exact period of time.
 For delays to be considered concurrent, most courts do not require that the period of concurrent delay precisely match.
-The period of "concurrency" of the delays can be related by circumstances, even though the circumstances may not have occurred during exactly the same time period. - (3) True concurrent delay is the occurrence of two or more delay events at the same time, one an employer risk event, the other a contractor risk event and the effects of which are felt at the same time.
-The term "concurrent delay" is often used to describe the situation where two or more delay events arise at different times, but the effects of them are felt (in whole or in part) at the same time.
-To avoid confusion, this is more correctly termed the "concurrent effect" of sequential delay events. - (4) Concurrent delay occurs when both the owner and contractor delay the project or when either party delays the project during an excusable but non-compensable delay (e.g., abnormal weather).
-The delays need not occur simultaneously but can be on two parallel critical path chains. - (5) The condition where another delay-activity independent of the subject delay is affecting the ultimate completion of the chain of activities.
+The period of 'concurrency' of the delays can be related by circumstances, even though the circumstances may not have occurred during exactly the same time period. - True concurrent delay is the occurrence of two or more delay events at the same time, one an employer risk event, the other a contractor risk event and the effects of which are felt at the same time.
+The term 'concurrent delay' is often used to describe the situation where two or more delay events arise at different times, but the effects of them are felt (in whole or in part) at the same time.
+To avoid confusion, this is more correctly termed the 'concurrent effect' of sequential delay events. - Concurrent delay occurs when both the owner and contractor delay the project or when either party delays the project during an excusable but non-compensable delay (eg, abnormal weather).
+The delays need not occur simultaneously but can be on two parallel critical path chains. - The condition where another delay-activity independent of the subject delay is affecting the ultimate completion of the chain of activities.^[4]

-The American Society of Civil Engineering (ASCE) defines concurrent delay simply as follows: 'Delay to the project critical path caused concurrently by multiple events not exclusively within the control of one party.'
-[5]
+The American Society of Civil Engineering (ASCE) defines concurrent delay as simply: 'Delay to the project critical path caused concurrently by multiple events not exclusively within the control of one party.^[5]

-The Society of Construction Law (SCL), which originated in the United Kingdom but has since crossed the pond and established a presence in the Americas, confirms that the occurrence of 'true concurrent delay' (ie, 'two or more delay events at the same time') is a 'rare occurrence'.
-[6] It clarifies that 'a more common usage of the term "concurrent delay" concerns the situation where two or more delay events arise at different times, but the effects of them are felt at the same time.
-[7]
+The Society of Construction Law (SCL) confirms that the occurrence of 'true concurrent delay', namely 'two or more delay events at the same time', is a 'rare occurrence'.^[6] It clarifies that 'a more common usage of the term "concurrent delay" concerns the situation where two or more delay events arise at different times, but the effects of them are felt at the same time'.^[7]

-Considering all of the above, it is likely that the following would be found regarding the five scenarios described above:
+Considering all of the above, it is likely that the following would be found regarding the above five scenarios:

-- · scenario one: no concurrent delay; - scenario two: the entirety of the impacted period could be considered concurrent; and - scenarios three, four and five: the overlapping period could be considered concurrent.
+- scenario one: no concurrent delay; - · scenario two: the entirety of the impacted period could be considered concurrent; and - scenarios three, four and five: the overlapping period could be considered concurrent.